openstack/nova/doc/source/reference/stable-api.rst

 know what the OpenStack Compute API actually included.
 No two OpenStack deployments were consistent, which made cloud interoperability impossible.

-In Newton release, extensions magic was deprecated and marked for removal.
+In the Newton release, stevedore loading of API extension plugins was deprecated and marked for removal.

-In Newton release, v2 API code base has been removed and /v2 endpoints were directed to v2.1 code base.
+In the Newton release, v2 API code base has been removed and /v2 endpoints were directed to v2.1 code base.